UIUC-iSchool-DataViz/is445_spring2022/week11/lecture10_part1.md

 Example: A spreadsheet of experimental crop growth measurements where each record is a measurement, and the fields include date, plant species, plant id number, number of leaves, plant height, number of internodes, and average leaf length.

 notes:
 internodes = the number of "generations" of a plant, aka how many branches come off the main stem.

+in these examples -- what do you think are some interesting things to visualize? what information would a consumer of your viz need to know?

 ---